-The NACFB says that the complex nature of PCPs is being exploited to convince drivers they are getting a better deal, or that PCP is a more economical alternative to traditional hire-purchase (HP) arrangements.
+The NACFB says that the complex nature of PCPs is being exploited by dealers to convince drivers they are getting a better deal, or that PCP is a more economical alternative to traditional hire-purchase (HP) arrangements.

 A PCP is a bit like a personal loan that typically runs for between two and four years.

 But the size of the loan is equal to the expected amount of depreciation in the car over the length of the deal.